Katerina-Usoltseva/discord_bot/README.md

 	`https://github.com/Katerina-Usoltseva/discord_bot.git`

-3. Connect to postgresql from cmd
+3. Connect to postgresql

-	`psql.exe -U postgres`
+	`psql -U postgres`

 4. Apply script for initialization database

 	`postgres=# \i script_init.sql`

-5. Launch with python3
+5. Launch with python

-	`python3 EtnaBot.py`
+	`python EtnaBot.py`

 # Will be done in the future

 1. Caching with Redis
-2. Unit Tests
-3. Build in Docker
+2. Build in Docker
-4. More bot commands for execution
+3. More bot commands for execution